kindly/flatterer/docs/options.md

                               tables to fit data --drop                      When loading to postgres or sqlite, drop table if already exists.
+  --truncate                  When loading to postgres or sqlite, truncate table
+                              if already exists.
   --id-prefix TEXT            Prefix for all `_link` id fields --stats                     Produce stats about the data in the
                               datapackage.json file